 Seattle Alaska Cruise & Best of British Columbia by Motorhome

-Come aboard Norwegian Bliss one of Norwegian Cruise lines newest addition to its fleet for 2018, on an unforgettable 7 night Alaska Cruise.
+Come aboard Norwegian Bliss on her second season in Alaska for an unforgettable 7 night Alaska Cruise.
 You will witness some of the most spectacular scenery as you cruise the world-famous Inside Passage as you travel north.
 Get behind the wheel of your home away from home and set off on your journey into British Columbia and experience the best that Canada has to offer.

 Upon arrival into Seattle Airport, make your way independently to your overnight hotel.
 Remainder of the day is at leisure.